Orientalent/guidelines/vacation.md

 * Sam starts his employment in 1st of February 2022, so he has **(59/365) x 25** remaining days from last period, and has earned **(122/365) x 25** days this period, and he can borrow 25 Advance days.
 * Lucy starts her employment in October 2021, so she has **(182/365) x 25** remaining days from last period, and has earned **(122/365) x 25** days this period, and she can borrow 25 Advance days.
 Since she has taken 11 vacations during June, her remaining days are updated to **(182/365) x 25 - 11** days.
 * Tom starts his employment in November 2021, and he has **(151/365) x 25** remaining days from last period, and he has earned **(122/365) x 25** days this period, and he can borrow 25 Advance days.
 Since he has taken 15 vacation days in June, he has consumed all remaining days from last period, plus 5 Advance days, so his Advance days is now 20 days left.

+PS: The current payslip system does not display Earned days, but the days are saved properly in the system.
+If you have more questions, please check with our company accountant.